Beyond the hyphens

 Preserving my family name is crucial, as it would have ended with my generation.
 My grandparents had sons, who passed on their name to the next generation.
 I want to honor my lineage, just as my husband honors his.

-I don’t expect my husband to move his last name or to hyphenate his last name with mine.
+I would never expect my husband to move his last name or to hyphenate his last name with mine.

 To those who choose to take their spouse's last name, we proudly celebrate your decision.
 It's a personal choice that deserves respect.